 LPCC’s have specialized training that some, but not all MFT’s received, particularly in the areas of career counseling and substance abuse work.
 LPCC’s also have skills in working with nonverbal clients.
 Because LPCC’s are the newest profession there has been a reluctance to open jobs, especially in the public, governmental sector for LPCC’s even when their skill set might be a better match than an MFT’s.

 Recently CAMFT’s board of directors proposed changing their bylaws so that all mental health professionals could become members.
 This would leave MFT’s with no organization to represent their interests and two competing organizations for LPCC’s.

 Now a group of CAMFT members has succeeded in triggering a vote on the CAMFT bylaws to return CAMFT to an MFT only organization.

 No less than H. Dan Smith, two-time CAMFT president, has sent out a letter in support of retaining the old bylaws to keep CAMFT an MFT only organization.

-Personally I think this is a good idea.
+Personally, I think this is a good idea.

 If you are an MFT, MFT student or intern, and plan to continue to practice Marriage and Family therapy as a specialty then I believe you should vote for the old bylaws and become or stay a member of CAMFT.

-If you consider yourself a counselor and are a counselor student, PCCI (intern) or a Licensed Professional Clinical Counselor (LPCC) then I encourage you to join and support CALPCC.
+If you consider yourself a counselor and are a counseling student, PCCI (intern) or a Licensed Professional Clinical Counselor (LPCC) then I encourage you to join and support CALPCC.
 You might also want to like CALPCC on FaceBook.